 - Approve the auction contract in your wallet.

-Once you've listed your NFT for auction, it will be securely held in escrow until the auction has been settled on-chain.
+Once you've listed your NFT for auction, it will be secure on the Foundation Marketplace contract until the auction has been settled on-chain.

 What happens when an auction starts?